AKROGIS/PDS-Data-Management/README.md

 ### `Facility-Sync`

 Instructions and a script for creating a new facilities FGDB from the master data in SDE.
-It also includes a couple of attempts at a generic SDE to FGDB sync tool.
+It also includes a generic SDE to FGDB export tool.

 ### `ifsar_readmes`